simonblee/aba-file-generator/README.md

 ## License
 [MIT License](http://en.wikipedia.org/wiki/MIT_License)

+## Installation
+Copy the files where needed or install via composer:
+`composer require simonblee/aba-file-generator`

 ## Usage
 Create a generator object with the descriptive type information for this aba file:
 ```php